 Since Banff was created in 1885, Alberta has added four other National Parks: Elk Island National Park, Jasper National Park, Waterton Lakes National Park and Wood Buffalo National Park.
 That makes it 5 National Parks in Alberta.

-Together these parks protect Alberta’s unique wildlife including bison, swift foxes, peregrine falcons, grouse and burrowing owls.
+Together, these parks protect Alberta’s unique wildlife, including bison, swift foxes, peregrine falcons, grouse and burrowing owls.
 Alberta’s National Parks in the Rockies (Banff, Jasper and Waterton) are part of Canada’s seven Mountain parks, which are hugely popular with locals and international travellers.

 What is the smallest National Park in Canada?

 National parks cover a lot of land in Canada.
 To be precise, they cover 303,571 km² or about 3.0% of the total land area of Canada.
-Some parks cover a bit less, like Canada’s smallest National Park: Georgian Bay Islands National Park at 13.5 km².
+Some parks cover a bit less, like Canada’s smallest National Park, Georgian Bay Islands National Park, at 13.5 km².

 Largest national park in Canada

 Georgian Bay Islands National Park seems even smaller when compared to Wood Buffalo’s 44,741 km².
-Not only is Wood Buffalo National Park the largest National Park in Canada, it’s one of the largest in the world.
+Not only is Wood Buffalo National Park the largest National Park in Canada, but it’s also one of the largest in the world.

 Parks Canada Pass

 In order to take part in all the great things our national parks have to offer, you must have a valid Parks Canada Pass in order to enter the park.
 You can get an annual or seasonal admission passes for specific national parks.
-But if you plan on visiting more than one park, or bigger parks like Jasper or Kootenay, then you’ll want a Discovery Pass.
+But if you plan on visiting more than one park or bigger parks like Jasper or Kootenay, then you’ll want a Discovery Pass.

 This may seem like a lot at first, but you have to remember it’s valid for the year and is cheaper than a one-time family trip to a theme park.
 Did I mention children 17 and under are FREE??
 There aren’t many things in life that are free these days, so I consider this a win!